senthiljruby/tiniest-blockchain-js/README.md

 ### Part 2

+Running the instance through DOCKER

+1. docker-compose up -d
+2. Browse the app in the browser with http://localhost:3000

+(or)

 Getting up and running is as easy as 1, 2, 3.

 1. Make sure you have [NodeJS](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed.